SteveBarnett/Remixing/_includes/themes/2026/may.md

             - ✔ ~~TODO list in deck~~
     - **Out of focus**
         - DADG talk talk for Team Day
+        - Analogy for always-probabilistic nature of AI output
         - Notes from [Anna E. Cook AI stuff](https://pinboard.in/u:maxbarners/t:aidesignsystem/)
         - Notes from "AI fatigue is real and nobody talks about it" article
         - Notes from "From Interactive to Interpassive" article
-        - Plan testing with a screen reader workshop for DADG on 26th
+        - Plan "testing with a screen reader" workshop for DADG on 26th
-        - Analogy for always-probabilistic nature of AI output
         - Automate VPAT thing
         - DADG: can we get funding from someone for an interpreter when needed?
         - ✔ ~~Plan [AI Engineer schedule](https://webdirections.org/ai-engineer/schedule.php)~~